Vardhan1303/Vardhan1303/README.md

 ## 💥 About Me

-I’m a Mechatronics Engineer and MS candidate at University of Applied Sciences Ravensburg-Weingarten (RWU), Germany, with a passion for cutting-edge tech:
+I’m a Mechatronics Engineer and M.Sc. candidate at University of Applied Sciences Ravensburg-Weingarten (RWU), Germany, with a passion for:

 - 🎓 **Current Focus:** AI/ML, Computer Vision, NLP, ADAS & Robotics
+- 👀 **Enthusiast for:** ADAS & the future of robotics
+- 💓 **Loves:** Computer Vision, Machine Learning & ADAS
-- 📖 **Lifelong Learner:** From research papers to anime, I love diving deep into new worlds
+- 📖 **Lifelong Learner:** From research papers to anime
-- 🚴‍♂️ **Active Lifestyle:** Cycling enthusiast and occasional home chef
+- 🚴‍♂️ **Active Lifestyle:** Cycling & home cooking
-- 🏏 **Team Player:** Cricket fanatic on and off the field
+- 🏏 **Team Player:** Cricket fanatic

 > “Strive not to be a success, but rather to be of value.” – Albert Einstein